 “Black boys need to be put on the endangered species list.”

-This incendiary provocation, spoken by the white lover of a Black Lives Matter activist at a Harlem cocktail party, encapsulates the issues of race, class, sexual identity, biological extinction and police violence against Black bodies that are explored so powerfully in the acclaimed new play Polar Bears, Black Boys and Prairie Fringed Orchids.
+This incendiary provocation, spoken by the white lover of a Black Lives Matter activist at a Harlem cocktail party, encapsulates the issues of race, class, sexual identity, biological extinction and police violence against Black bodies that are explored so powerfully in the play.

 “The reason I wrote the play.
 Is that I wanted audiences to spend an evening getting to really know the full, rich, complicated inner life of a Black man – not just what